 “As it was a Sunday, the workers came out of their houses and full of joy waited on the streets through which he was to pass.
-A crowd gathered in front of the house I lived in.
+A crowd gathered in front of the house I live in.
 When he arrived the enthusiasm was incredible”

 The full occupation of Poland had lasted since 1795, through several generations, so a free Poland was a dream that was passed from father to son, mother to daughter, kept alive by the various uprisings in the 19th century.

-Today’s equivalent is to have not known a free Poland since 1894!
+Today’s equivalent is to have not known a free Poland since 1896!
 So what had life been like for those generations?

 One wonders how hope for independence or even the Polish language survived.
 The Austro-Hungarian Empire was the most liberal, and it was here that Piłsudski set up his famous Legions (legions) which fought from 1914 alongside the German and Austro Hungarian powers.

-It is estimated that over 2.9million Poles fought on opposing sides in World War I, with 500,000 dying or missing in action („Historia oręża polskiego 1795 – 1939” prof. Mieczysław Wrzosek).
+It is estimated that over 2.9million Poles fought on opposing sides in World War I, with 500,000 dying or missing in action. („Historia oręża polskiego 1795 – 1939” prof. Mieczysław Wrzosek).

-Sadly more were to die as the war did not really finish here for Poland and Piłsudski had to immediately lead the fight for the eastern territories, for the cities of Wilno and Lwów in particular.
-The Russian-Polish war, began only 3 month later and Poland, exhausted by conflict, miraculously managed to save Europe by pushing the Russians back from the banks of the Vistula in 1920.
+Sadly more were to die as the war did not finish for Poland and Piłsudski had to immediately lead the fight for the eastern territories, for the cities of Wilno and Lwów in particular.
+The Russian-Polish war, began only 3 month later and Poland, exhausted by conflict, miraculously managed to save Europe by pushing the Russians back from the banks of the Vistula in August 1920.
 Poland’s borders were only finally set a year later.
 So Independence was truly a great feat for Poland which rose phoenix-like from the flames of war.

-Then comes the Akademia (performance) of saturday school children and choirs, introduced with a tribute to the soldiers who fell in numerous battles, underlining the importance of this national day.
+Then came the Akademia (performance) of saturday school children and choirs, introduced with a tribute to the soldiers who fell in numerous battles, underlining the importance of this national day.
 I still remember the deep tones of the male choir „Harfa” in Leeds singing the legions’ anthem:

 „My pierwsza brigada, strzelecka gromada, na stos rzuciliśmy, swój życia los na stos, na stos”